Monday, 5 December 2022

 Footnote :

-I TOOK A MASSIVE STROKE THAT ALMOST KILLED ME THEY SAY MY LEFT BRAIN WAS ERASED SO I LIVE IN THE WRITE HEMISPHERE AND ITS FULL OF POETRY AND ART THERE IS AN ENTITY GOD IN HERE.
-I DON’T BLASPHEME INTENTIONALLY, I AM LEFT PARALYZED DOWN RIGHT SIDE UNABLE TO WALK MUMBLING TALK AS MY VOCAL CORDS ARE DAMAGED, LOST MY LONG-TERM MEMORY.
+I TOOK A MASSIVE STROKE THAT ALMOST KILLED ME THEY SAY MY LEFT BRAIN WAS ERASED, SO I LIVE IN THE RIGHT HEMISPHERE AND IT'S FULL OF POETRY AND ART.
+THERE IS AN ENTITY GOD IN HERE.
+I DON'T BLASPHEME INTENTIONALLY.
+I AM LEFT PARALYSED DOWN THE RIGHT SIDE, UNABLE TO WALK, MUMBLING TALK, AS MY VOCAL CORDS ARE DAMAGED, AND I HAVE LOST MY LONG-TERM MEMORY.

 Cryptochromes (from the Greek κρυπτός χρώμα, "hidden colour") are a class of flavoproteins found in plants and animals that are sensitive to blue light.
-They are involved in the circadian rhythms and the sensing of magnetic fields in a number of species.
-The name cryptochrome was proposed as a portmanteau combining the chromatic nature of the photoreceptor, and the cryptogamic organisms on which many blue-light studies were carried out.[1][2]
+They are involved in regulating circadian rhythms and sensing magnetic fields in various species.
+The name cryptochrome was proposed as a portmanteau combining the chromatic nature of the photoreceptor and the cryptogamic organisms on which many blue-light studies were carried out.[1][2]

 Cryptochromes have been the focus of several current efforts in optogenetics.
-Employing transfection, initial studies on yeast have capitalized on the potential of Cry2 heterodimerization to control cellular processes, including gene expression, by light.
+Employing transfection, initial studies on yeast have capitalised on the potential of Cry2 heterodimerisation to control cellular processes, including gene expression, by light.

 No comments: